 - I do not want white cabinets.
 I entertained the thought briefly, but I’m just not a white cabinet kind of person, especially when the walls/backsplash and the countertop are all going to be white.
 I just can’t do that much white.

 - I’ve concluded that my kitchen is too small to use two colors, so I need one color that I can use on both the lowers and the uppers.

 So now that I’ve told you about my madness, let me just show you.
 (Sorry for the messy countertop.
 Like I said…I’ve been in mad scientist mode.)

-First, I thought I might try out a light blue green color, inspired by this kitchen.
+First, I thought I might try out a light blue-green-gray color, inspired by this kitchen.

 So I mixed up various ratios of blues and green in different shades (you can also see the Gentleman’s Gray on the right).

 Those are all very pretty, but I don’t think they’re me.
 They’re a little too blue for my taste.
 I prefer my blue-greens to have a bit more green in them.
 And then I remembered this amazing kitchen…

 So I played around with some blue-greens with more green in them.
 The color on the left in the photo below is very similar to the kitchen above during the day when my kitchen is filled with sunlight.
 It’s very pretty.